 As with a traditional facelift, a PDO thread lift can help to lift the entire face.
 As well as lifting, the treatment will stimulate the body to produce more collagen in the treatment area.
 It is particularly effective as a treatment to contour and add definition to the lower jaw, cheeks, eyebrows and neck.

-You should notice an immediate improvement to your appearance, which will continue over several months as your body produces new collagen.
+You should notice an immediate improvement to your appearance, which will continue over several months as your body produces new collagen and the rejuvenating effects develop.

-Every person is different and factors such as your age and the degree of sagging we have corrected will have an impact on longevity of the treatment.
+The PDO threads usually dissolve after nine months following treatment but the results and improvements to your appearance last for several months following this.
+Every person is different and factors such as your age and the degree of sagging we have corrected will have an impact on the longevity of the treatment.
 Results are dependent on each individual.
-It is possible to have a top-up treatment with additional threads to extend the benefits of the thread lift.
+It is possible to have a top-up treatment with additional threads around six to nine months following the procedure to extend the benefits of the thread lift to up to three years.

 The sutures and cones used in a PDO thread lift are made from Polydioxanone (PDO for short), which is a polymer that has been used for surgical sutures for many years.
 The threads are well tolerated, strong and breakdown naturally over time.